- Up to 90% salary support to reskill mid-career individuals into in-demand growth jobs

 There are 3 modes of CCPs:

-Mid-career individual is hired by a participating employer before undergoing training to take on a new job role.
+1. Place-and-Train: The mid-career individual is hired by a participating employer before undergoing a training to take on a new job role.

-Mid-career individual is provided with training and work attachments, prior to job placement, through industry partners in growth sectors with good future job opportunities
+2. Attach-and-Train: The mid-career individual is provided with training and work attachments, prior to job placement.
+This is done in partnership with industry partners in growth sectors with good future career opportunities.

 Place-and-Train / Redeployment / Job Redesign (JR) Reskilling: